John is a historian and researcher interested in the relation between war and society.

 Jomini was not without his critics, however, as Christopher Bassford cited that Jomini was decried as a "charlatan" by contemporaries, who constantly sought to adapt his writings to his reading audience, implying he was more concerned with good publicity than the content of his ideas.
 Additionally, Bassford contends in his main argument that much of what Jomini had to contribute to the study and discussion of war had already been absorbed into contemporary doctrine by the principal belligerents; his value was therefore as an observer "in a purely historical sense."
 (See Bassford, "Jomini and Clausewitz: Their Interaction")

-The ideas and observations captured by Jomini about war therefore have not stood the test of time.
+The ideas and observations captured by Jomini about war, therefore, have not stood the test of time.

 Jomini cited the value of the "decisive point".
-This has been absorbed into US Marine Corps doctrine in MCDP-1, Warfighting, and remains a key point of analysis and critical thinking for commanders and staffs to ponder.
+This has been absorbed into US Marine Corps doctrine in MCDP-1, Warfighting, and remains a key point of analysis and critical thinking for commanders and staff to ponder.
 Lines of operation, also cited by Jomini, are terms we are also familiar with today.
-Increasingly in modern conflicts, these terms has been applied by military planners as a tool to measure effectiveness, and most recently in US counter-insurgency operations where governance, rule of law, and security are broken down into lines of operation from higher campaign level objectives down to lower echelon subordinates.
+Increasingly in modern conflicts, these terms have been applied by military planners as a tool to measure effectiveness, and most recently in US counter-insurgency operations where governance, rule of law, and security are broken down into lines of operation from higher campaign level objectives down to lower echelon subordinates.

-While these elements of Jomini's thinking seem largely relevant in modern application, the nature of contemporary hybrid and assymetric warfare have made finding the decisive point as Jomini defines it in his Napoleonic view of the world increasingly problematic.
+While these elements of Jomini's thinking seem largely relevant in modern application, the nature of contemporary hybrid and asymmetric warfare has made finding the decisive point as Jomini defines it in his Napoleonic view of the world increasingly problematic.
 Historian Hew Strachan has cited the relevance of lines of operation in Jomini's time as they might be interpreted today, where a general could command the theatre of war and force the enemy to withdraw rather than fight.

 For Jomini, according to Strachan, a political aim might be limited to the acquisition of a province and the means to accomplish this might be maneuver rather than battle.
 (Strachan, European Armies and the Conduct of War, 61) Again, this seems apt in our recent operations in counter-insurgency where combat may not have always resulted in a decisive outcome, even when the enemy was defeated on the battlefield.
 But Jomini and his contemporaries were focused on lines of operation to the extent of focusing on the decisive point on the battlefield, and not in the bigger strategic picture.
-The winning of set piece battles and the occupation or acquisition of territory has not survived today as the guarantors of victory.
+The winning of set-piece battles and the occupation or acquisition of territory have not survived today as the guarantors of victory.